HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART2.md

 - By using the BSON and memory mapped files concept to store the data, makes the MongoDB very fast and efficient.

-- The _id can contains any type of data except array.
+- The `_id` can contains any type of data except array.

 - The ObjectId() will return a new object id and it also contains a timestamp ObjectId().getTimestamp() in ISODate format.
 We can use it for sorting in created by format.

 - MongoDB uses a cursor to support the efficient retrieval of the document as documents might be in huge number which might support the memory to load.
 By this, it will give you a batch of documents and close the connection.

 - We can use index to speed up the queries.
-The scanning ofeach location on the disk is bad for performance which finding a record, the solution is to use an index, it basically holds mapping to those locations from field values.
+The scanning of each location on the disk is bad for performance which finding a record, the solution is to use an index, it basically holds mapping to those locations from field values.
 By this, we can jump directly to the disk location where document is stored is good for performance and less i/o operations.
 It also good for sorting performance purpose as-well.
 Without index it will show n number of objects has been scanned, after index it will show 1 number od object has been scanned.
-Index on the _id field can not be dropped.
+Index on the `_id` field can not be dropped.

 - Index types - Regular (B-tree), Geo (sort nearby locations), Text, Hashed, TTL (expiration date for documents)